Tracardi/tracardi-api/docs/configuration/tracardi_configuration.md

 * `ELASTIC_HTTP_COMPRESS`- default value: None.
 Set compression on data when the client calls the server.
 * `ELASTIC_VERIFY_CERTS` - default value: None.
 Verify certificates when https schema is set.
 Set it to no if certificates has no CA.
-* `ELASTIC_REFRESH_PROFILES_AFTER_SAVE` - Default: no. When set to yes profile index will be forced to refresh its data after each update.
-That means that elastic will write all updates without buffering.
-This may slow the elastic significantly so be cautious with this setting.
 * `TENANT_NAME` - Default: None.
 It defines prefix for all elastic indexes.
 This can be used to run multiple instances of Tracardi on one elastic instance.
 * `ELASTIC_LOGGING_LEVEL` - Default WARNING.
 Sets logging level of elastic requests.
 It may be useful to set it to INFO